 NIPPLE PADS.
 This is something that might easily get overlooked at first, but I guarantee after the first time your boobs leak at work and completely soak through your top you will never forget again.
 Talk about embarrassing!
 I preferred the washable nursing pads, but I hear good things about the disposable ones as well.
 Which ever you prefer, just be sure to wear them!

 SLEEP.
 This is almost a joke, because lets be honest…who is really sleeping at this point.
 While I was on maternity leave, I was feeding every two hours and obviously not getting much sleep at all.
 However, I would sleep for short periods of time throughout the entire day when I could.
 After going back to work my little one was sleeping for longer periods of time, but having long periods of time that I am working and not taking any naps, the lack of sleep can really build up.
 My first couple of weeks back were brutal.
 I remember walking around like a zombie, having blood shot eyes and a headache that never went away.
 It came to the point where my husband had to take over.
 I had to miss my pumping schedule and I slept for about 12 hours straight.
-It was AMAZING but not feeding my baby and not pumping was not ideal.
+It was AMAZING but not feeding my baby and not pumping wasn’t ideal.
 I became more disciplined with my sleeping habits, accepted the help from my husband and got back on track.
 Yes, I am still somewhat sleep deprived, but I am functional.
 Do whatever you can to avoid getting to this point because being over-exhausted like that is not good for your health or your milk supply.
 The last thing you need is to add getting sick and losing your milk supply to the list.